Gatchwar/redditBot/README.md

 ## Features

-Works on submission bodies as well as comments simultaneously
+Works on submission bodies as well as comments

 Matches card names as long as the user input is "close enough" using difflib's get_close_matches function (E.G. {bllue eye wheat dragoon} will output Blue-Eyes White Dragon)

-Handles special characters which are required to fetch certain cards (E.G. {evil twin lilla} will output Evil★Twin_Lil-la)
+Handles special characters which are required to fetch certain cards (E.G. {evil twin lilla} will output Evil★Twin Lil-la)

-Matches card names if they are a substring of the full card name (E.G. {garnet} will output Gem-Knight Garnet)
+Matches card names if input is a substring of the full card name (E.G. {garnet} will output Gem-Knight Garnet)

 {CARDNAME} outputs links containing an image of the card as well as its wiki article, price data and Master Duel entry

 {{CARDNAME}} outputs all of the above as well as full information about the card in text

+Does not use external database or text file to store card names or comments

+Can be run on a Heroku Dyno using included Procfile and starter.sh bash script

 ## Installation